exo-archives/aio/server/jboss/patch/src/main/jboss/EXO-README.txt

     * [WEBOS-182] - [TEST]: Should have scroll in desktop page when restore down the windown
     * [WEBOS-183] - [DEV]: should set min-width and min-heigth for portlet when user resize portlet by using mouse
     * [WEBOS-184] - [TEST]:should set min-width and min-heigth for portlet when user resize portlet by using mouse

+Version WF-1.0.5

+** Task
+    * [WF-36] - Release WF 1.0.5
+    * [WF-39] - Cleanup the build process to be able to deploy on eXo Nexus with the release plugin for 1.0.x
+    * [WF-44] - Publish WF 1.0.5 SNAPSHOT aritfacts in the snapshots repo
+    * [WF-48] - Remove unused dependencies in pom.xml
+    * [WF-49] - Release JBPM 3.0.1
+    * [WF-51] - Upgrade to use jBPM 3.0.2

+** Sub-task
+    * [WF-40] - Build - Cleanup the profile with properties, remove the reporting and emma config, add parent pom v6
+    * [WF-43] - Build - Integrate module.js in the project to be used by exopackage and maven-exobuild-plugin
+    * [WF-45] - Extract jbpm 3.0 in a separate trunk and tags/3.0
+    * [WF-46] - Use Kernel, Core, JCR, PC, Portal SNAPSHOTs
+    * [WF-47] - Fix JBPM 3.0-SNAPSHOT issue (clean by hudson because a 3.0 is out), proably a 3.0.1 is needed.